ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 Your data should appear in green on the right history panel (Fig. 3).
 You can rename, tag, preview edit or delete data objects from here.
 {% include image.html file="history_galaxy.png" alt="history galaxy" caption="Figure 3.
 Files that are uploaded will show up in the history panel."%}

+The files need to be in *fastq.gz* or *fastq.bz2* compressed format.
+Galaxy will try to guess the datatype during upload.
+If it fails to do so correctly, you can <i class="fa fa-pencil"></i> Edit the dataset's attibutes and manually change the <i class="fa fa-database"></i> datatype to *fastq.gz*.

 ## 4. Filter human reads out of the raw reads
 In order to comply with Europe’s General Data Protection Regulation [(GDPR)](https://ec.europa.eu/info/law/law-topic/data-protection/eu-data-protection-rules_en), traces of human genetic information must be removed from the raw data before submitting it to ENA.
 A tool is included that filters out reads that map to the human genome using [Metagen-FastQC](https://github.com/Finn-Lab/Metagen-FastQC).